All Episodes

 And he is giving this information out to people like that.

-The doctors are saying we don't even have any, you know, protocols because the risk is non-existent.
+The doctors are saying, we don't even have any protocols because the risk is non-existent.

-Uh every doctor, as he says it's no longer really anecdotal.
+Every doctor, as he says, it's no longer really anecdotal.

-We keep hearing he says this is now case series.
+He says this is now a case series.

-And it's just it's it's Donald Trump they hate.
+And it's just, it's Donald Trump they hate.

-They're not asking the same questions of Andrew Cuomo who said to them, yeah, no promising results.
+They're not asking the same questions of Andrew Cuomo, who said today, yeah, no, promising results.

 Yeah, they're promising.

-Now that they're giving it to me, I'm gonna have to let the pharmacies uh give the hydroxychloroquine that all of these doctors in my state would like to prescribe for their patients.
+Now that they're giving it to me, I'm going to have to let the pharmacies give the hydroxychloroquine that all of these doctors in my state would like to prescribe for their patients.

 Ask your doctor.

-My conclusion for myself and consultation with my doctor friends, friends, plural, is I would take it if I in fact got or contracted uh COVID 19 or coronavirus.
+My conclusion for myself in consultation with my doctor friends, friends plural, is I would take it if I, in fact, got or contracted COVID-19 or coronavirus.

 That's what I would do.

-You know, the media complaining, you know, how long do they say Donald Trump doesn't talk to us enough, and we don't have enough press conferences and etc, etc.
+You know, how long do they say Donald Trump doesn't talk to us enough and we don't have enough press conferences and et cetera, et cetera.

-Now you've got the newsweek saying uh that they don't want to cover.
+Now you've got the newsweek saying that they don't want to cover.

 That's what they were saying before all of this.

-Mika Brzezinski was saying, are you guys holding off on this press briefing because it's so difficult to figure out how to tell the truth about Trump's policies?
+Mika Brzezinski was saying, are you guys holding off of this press briefing because it's so difficult to figure out how to tell the truth about Trump's policies?

-You know, Karen Tumulty in the Washington Post, the Trump White House, the decision to all but do away with regular briefing sets an unprecedented uh and unacceptable precedent.
+You know, Karen Tumulty in the Washington Post, the Trump White House, the decision to all but do away with regular briefings sets an unprecedented and unacceptable precedent.

 It is the best interest of the country and the president himself to bring them back.